rsmitty/container-shifter/README.md

 Both of the config flags are optional.
 Docker one defaults to `$HOME/.docker/config.json`.
 The push/pull steps will eventually be combined into an all-in-one command.

+### Registries
+The container-shifter binary also includes the ability to deploy a basic docker registry.
+The idea behind this is to allow for the spin-up of a registry when you get in an environment (like a new data center) and your enterprise registries haven't been created yet.
+I hope to allow for the creation of the registry and some /etc/hosts hacks to allow us to pretend to be the enterprise registry temporarily so container images are available quickly.

+To use:
+- Create the registry with `./container-shifter registry --registry-dir /path/to/registry/dir`.
+- Registry serves on port 5000 and registry-dir is optional with a default of /opt/docker-registry.

 ### Dealing With Airgapped Environments

 One of the reasons I wrote this tool is to try and help ease the burden of dealing with an airgapped environment.
 A system without access to the public internet needs to have a fully private registry.
 Here's how you might use the built-in commands to accomplish this